 We recognize the importance of helping you control pain and maintain your mobility so you can follow your treatment regimen without complications like pneumonia, other infections or even paralysis.

 Here, you’ll receive integrative care that addresses possible conditions and challenges that are common to your situation.
 With therapies like surgery and radiation, the neurosurgical team may help alleviate pain and help you maintain your mobility, which may mean daily walks, just being able to use the bathroom or get out of bed.

 In addition to delivering advanced technology for brain and spinal cancer, your care team will also offer other essential components of care, including nutritional, physical and emotional support.

 For patients with metastatic cancer to the brain, it’s important to be seen by an integrated team of physicians with expertise in performing cancer-related surgical procedures on the nervous system and its supporting structures.

-At CTCA, our expert neurosurgeons work together with the rest of your care team to understand your individual needs and provide advanced, fully integrated treatments.
-Dr. Eric St. Clair serves as the Director of Neurosurgery at our Philadelphia hospital, Dr. Clinton Baird is the Director of Neurosurgery at our Tulsa hospital, and Dr. Juan Alzate is a neurosurgeon at our Chicago-area hospital.
+At Cancer Treatment Centers of America® (CTCA), our expert neurosurgeons work together with the rest of your care team to understand your individual needs and provide advanced, fully integrated treatments.
+Dr. Clinton Baird is the Director of Neurosurgery at our Tulsa hospital, and Dr. Juan Alzate is a neurosurgeon at our Chicago-area hospital.

 Learn about our neurosurgery programs at our hospitals in Philadelphia, Tulsa and suburban Chicago.